Emergency services

 Some swimmers have died because of strong rips and large waves.
 Many swimming areas are only safe during low tide.

-Ask local residents and tour operators about safe areas for swimming and water sports.
+Ask tour operators about safe areas for swimming and water sports.
 If you're still not sure, double check the safety of your travel by contacting Niue Tourism.

 There are limited beaches in Niue.
 If you plan to explore sea tracks, always let someone else know before you go.
 There are no lifeguards and maritime search and rescue capability is limited.